miklb/permission/README.md

 # permission
+** Work in Progress ** code was pushed to GitHub before ready, now developing in open.

 WordPress theme with IndieWeb support baked in.
 You have permission to free your content from silos.

 Permission aims to be a WordPress theme built to get you up and running quickly with the IndieWeb, while having ability to easily personalize.